anttiromppanen/tw-helper/README.md

 ## Contributing

-All contributions are welcome, please use the [Issues tracker](https://github.com/anttiromppanen/tw-helper/issues)
+All contributions are welcome, please read [how to contribute](CONTRIBUTING.md) fist.